What is academic coaching?

 Do you worth with students who have been diagnosed with learning difficulties or executive function challenges?

-My programs are suitable for all students including those with special needs and learning difficulties such as Executive Function, ADHD, Asperger’s and Autism.
+Yes I do regularly – my programs are suitable for all students including those with special needs and learning difficulties such as Executive Function, ADHD, Asperger’s and Autism.
 In my experience these students can often be looking for tools to assist them with all the day to day challenges of academic life.
 The skills they are taught are not just for school but life as well.
 Our program focuses on strategies that enhance executive function skills and we help equip students with tools, strategies and tips to keep them organised and focused when it comes to completing their school work.

 Will my child's marks improve?